Share on your favorite

 Unfounded - Something without basis, something done carelessly, something uncertain.

-堕 means "fall, degenerate, deteriorate."
+堕 means "fall, degenerate, neglect."

 Lose - To lose something or to be deprived of something.